tianyuG/celestial-garden/README.md

 'Macro' are those lines with `#define` at the top of [`main.ino`](main/main.ino).
 'Constants' are `static const` variables in [`hwconf.h`](main/hwconf.h) header file.

 'Soft reboot' is a process where a reboot is initiated from software, or when power temporarily disconnects.
 'Hard reboot' is a process where power is lost for an extended amount of time so that the RAM data is no longer retained.

+Each individual assembled hardware components (Arduino + Ethernet hat + custom designed board + speaker + fabric) is known as a 'pod'.

 ## Bootup Sequence